BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

 NWNX-Profiler      1.60
 SQLite             3.3.6
 Precacher, part of prc.jar
+NWNX for Linux  2.5.3rc1  (source plus precompiled binary)

+Note: the Linux version has important information in nwnx_linux_readme.txt.
+It ONLY supports mySQL.
 You do not need to download anything else, buf for reference:
 NWNX, NWNX profiler and NWNX-ODBC are avaliable from www.nwnx.org Source code for these applications are in nwnxsrc.exe and odbc2src.exe in accordance with the lisence.
 NWNX-Letoscript is avaliable from http://weathersong.infopop.cc/groupee/forums/a/frm/f/9616039431